jorroll/rschedule/packages/moment-date-adapter/README.md

-# standard-date-adapter
+# moment-date-adapter

-An rSchedule DateAdapter for momentjs date objects.
+An rSchedule DateAdapter for "moment" date objects.